 Learning disabilities can run in families.
-This means that parents, siblings, uncles and aunts might have similar problems to your child in regards to their reading, spelling or maths skills.
+This means that parents, siblings, uncles and aunts might have problems with reading, spelling or maths skills that are similar to your child’s problems.
 If other members of your family have managed their learning disability in an active and effective way, they can be great role models for your child.

 Are people who have learning disabilities often gifted?

 People who have learning disabilities aren’t more likely to be gifted than other people.
 But learning disabilities happen to people with all sorts of abilities.